balancer/code-review/rate-providers/WeETHs.md

         rate = accountantState.exchangeRate;
         }
         ````
-        and the `accountantStae` is updated by:
+        and the `accountantState` is updated by:
         ```solidity
         function updateExchangeRate(uint96 newExchangeRate) external requiresAuth {
         AccountantState storage state = accountantState;